Reem-Alatrash/CCOHA/README.md

 - Uses universal file encoding (UTF-8) instead of the original windows encoding (cp1252).

 Technical:
-- Uses multiprocessing to leverage processing speed.
+- Uses multiprocessing for faster processing speeds.

 ## Structure
 The scripts assume the following file structure for the data: